 When the right area is found, the tip of the ablation catheter will be cooled down to -70°C. This extreme cold will freeze and scar the heart tissue.
 The damage will eliminate the arrhythmia.
 Your doctor will then try to reproduce the arrhythmia.
 The tip will be applied again until the arrhythmia can no longer be reproduced.

 You will be moved to a recovery room.
 The staff will observe you for a few hours for symptoms, rhythm problems, and bleeding from the catheter sites.
 You may feel groggy from the sedative.

 You will likely need to lie still and flat on your back for a period of time.
 A pressure dressing may be placed over the area where the catheter was inserted to help prevent bleeding.
-It is important to follow the nurses' directions.
+It is important to follow directions.

 You may feel some minor discomfort as the catheter is inserted.
 You may feel light-headed, experience a rapid heartbeat, or experience chest pain during the freezing process.